Eugene Moore (politician)

-Eugene M. "Gene" Moore (July 19, 1942 – June 14, 2016) was a politician who served both as Cook County recorder of deeds and as a member of the Illinois House of Representatives.
+Eugene M. Moore (July 19, 1942 – June 14, 2016) was a politician who served both as Cook County recorder of deeds and as a member of the Illinois House of Representatives.

 Early life

-Moore was born July 19, 1942 in Baltzer, Mississippi, the son of Sara Ella Burrell and Joseph Moore.
+Moore was born July 19, 1942, in Baltzer, Mississippi, the son of Sara Ella Burrell and Joseph Moore.

 When Moore was a young child, his family moved to Maywood, Illinois.
 Moore would from then on be a lifelong resident of Maywood.

 Moore attended Maywood's Washington Elementary School.
 Moore graduated from Proviso East High School.

 Moore earned a football scholarship to Otero Junior College.
 However, an injury ended his football career at Otero, and he returned to Maywood.
 A family member, after Moore's death, would share their belief that Moore had left Otero Junior College mostly due to feeling homesick and desiring to return to his high school sweetheart, who he would eventually marry.

 Moore worked for some time with the American Can Company in Maywood.
 He then began what would be a long career as an account manager at Metropolitan Life Insurance.